pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 é a
 mesma para todas as pessoas (I, you, he, we, etc).

-Item.
 2.2.1.
 Com os verbos To Be (ser, estar) e There Be (haver, existir)

 To Be —> was (1a e 3a pessoas do singular), were (plural e 2a pessoa do singular)